Campaign ends for Jubilee Hills Assembly bypoll | Politics

 Union Coal Minister G Kishan Reddy, Union MoS (Home) Bandi Sanjay Kumar and senior BRS leaders, including K T Rama Rao, have also been canvassing in the constituency in support of their party candidates almost daily, undertaking 'padayatras', road shows and street corner meetings.

+Much is at stake for the three major parties as they battle it out in the triangular contest.

-Though the bypoll result would have no bearing on the stability of the Congress government, the outcome would be a reflection on the performance of the Revanth Reddy government.
+Though the bypoll result would have no bearing on the stability of the Congress government, the outcome would be seen as a referendum on CM Revanth Reddy's performance.

 A loss would make the government vulnerable to attacks from the aggressive BRS and the ambitious BJP.